cmergny/MultIHeaTS/README.md

 cd path_to_multiheats/
 ```

-Then install the required conda environment:
+Then install the required conda environment ( an alternative method using pip is in WIP):

 ```bash
 conda env create -f environment.yml